kaby76/Piggy/README.md

 for Clang and C# code generation.
 The grammar and parser for the specification file is for Antlr, a high quality parser generator.

+For an example of the Piggy specification file, see the Enums example in the root directory.
+There are two files, m.pig and basic.pig.
+The m.pig file sets up the Clang input: C files and compiler options.
+Then, it includes the main specification file basic.pig.
+In that file, multiple passes are specified in order to generate enums and function pinvoke declarations.
+The example demonstrates some very important featuers: Kleene star tree expressions, dynamic string interpolation for selecting only "clang-c" directories.

 ### Spec file grammar

 For the latest Antlr grammar files describing the input into Piggy, see